abdullah-ejaz/abdullah-ejaz/README.md

 A Bit of My Intro:
 - 👋 Hi, Abdullah this side!
-- 👀 I’m a Cloud DevOps Engineer interesting in exploring new cloud computing concepts and versatility.
+- 👀 I’m a Cloud DevOps Engineer interested in exploring new cloud computing concepts and versatility.
 - 🌱 I’m currently learning Advanced DevOps Tools, Techniques and Cloud Services.
 - 💞️ I’m looking to collaborate on advanced devops techniques.
 - 📫 Ask me about cloud and devops, I am happy to help :)